Building a Chinese-Food Empire

 Lola Fadulu: What was your first job?

 Andrew Cherng: I grew up in Asia.
-Just before coming to United States, we actually moved to Japan from China.
-I was a high school student for the most part.
+Just before coming to the United States, we actually moved to Japan from China.
+I was a high-school student for the most part.
 My father got me a job in the kitchen in a restaurant somewhere in Chinatown in Yokohama, Japan.

 Fadulu: How was working in a school cafeteria for you?